arturoaviles/Code-Hunter/index.md

 ## Why?

-Because I used to code a lot projects in university and **never created repositories to show them in my github account.**
+Because I used to code a lot projects at university and **never created repositories to show them in my github account.**

 ## Author